Contact

 The request is not related to the person’s disability.
 For example, a person who had poor credit before acquiring a disability could not ask that this be overlooked due to their disability.

 The request would cause the property owner undue financial burden.
-This is decided on a case-by-case basis and HUD looks at the entire financial portfolio of the property owner in determining if it is a financial burden.
+This is decided on a case-by-case basis, HUD looks at the entire financial portfolio of the property owner in determining if a request is a financial burden.

 The request would result in a fundamental alteration in the property owner’s services.
-For example, a request to have the owner transport the person with a disability to the grocery store would be a fundamental alteration if the owner provides housing and has no transportation services.
+For example, a request to have the owner transport the person with a disability to the grocery store would be a fundamental alteration if the owner has no transportation services for tenants.

 What Happens After a Request is Made